 So, how do you write an awesome video script that’ll get you this engagement?

-1 - Find an Amazing Topic - for the Right Audience
+1 - Find an Amazing Topic for Your Audience

-The first step in the process has nothing to do with the actual script writing yet.
-Hold your horses before you start tapping away!
+The first step in the process has nothing to do with actual script writing.
+Hold on a moment before you start tapping away!

 For answers, you need to do some topic research.
 Look at popular content in your niche and check out YouTube’s autocomplete suggestions.
-In addition, you can use free or paid SEO tools like AnswerThePublic, SEMrush, Ahrefs and others to identify popular questions, recent trends, and emerging topics.
+In addition, you can use SEO tools for content research.
+Free and paid tools like AnswerThePublic, SEMrush, Ahrefs and others let you identify popular questions, recent trends, and emerging topics.

 2 - Structure Your YouTube Video Script and Aim for the Right Length